 The basic medium for acrylic paint is water, however, choosing a glazing medium or retarder that slows the drying time can be beneficial when you’re learning and likely to make mistakes.
 You may also like to try mixing a soft or heavy gel gloss into your paint for extra body.

 Item #7: Graphite pencil

 Before you start your painting, you’ll most likely want to draw out your subject.
 All you need for this is a 2B pencil for general sketching and shading and a 4H for light areas.
 Alternatively, you could buy a pack of sketching pencils.
 You’ll also need a kneaded white eraser that won’t leave any residue behind.

 Save old sheets and t-shirts, anything that’s cotton, and rip them up for rags.
 You’ll need them for cleaning your brushes and hands, wiping paint from paintings, and mopping up spills.
 You should also have some paper towel on hand and some old jars or yoghurt containers.

 Let your paint journey begin

-And there you have it – your very first painting toolkit!
-Make a note of everything we’ve suggested, and add your items to Discount Art N Craft Warehouse’s online shopping basket.
+And there you have it – your very first painting toolkit and all the art supplies you need!
+Make a note of everything we’ve suggested, and add your items to Discount Art N Craft Warehouse’s online shopping basket, these are the perfect art supplies for artists and beginners alike.
 Standard shipping will have your items with you in 3-5 working days and then your painting journey begins!